-class pybamm.step.BaseStep(value, duration=None, termination=None, period=None, tags=None, start time=None, description=None, direction=None)
+class pybamm.step.Step(typ, value, duration=None, termination=None, period=None, temperature=None, tags=None, start_time=None, description=None)

 Class representing one step in an experiment.
 All experiment steps are functions that return an instance of this class.
-This class is not intended to be used directly, but can be subtyped to create a custom experiment step.
+This class is not intended to be used directly.

-- value (float) The value of the step, corresponding to the type of step.
-Can be a number, a 2-tuple (for cccv ode), or a 2-column array (for drive cycles) - duration (float, optional) The duration of the step in seconds. - termination (str or list, optional) A string or list of strings indicating the condition(s) that will terminate the step.
+- typ (str) The type of step, can be "current", "voltage", "c_rate", "power", or "resistance". - value (float) The value of the step, corresponding to the type of step.
+Can be a number, a 2-tuple (for cccv_ode), or a 2-column array (for drive cycles) - duration (float, optional) The duration of the step in seconds. - termination (str or list, optional) A string or list of strings indicating the condition(s) that will terminate the step.
 If a list, the step will terminate when any of the conditions are met. - period (float or string, optional) The period of the step.
 If a float, the value is in seconds.
-If a string, the value should be a valid time string, e.g. "1 hour". - temperature(float or string, optional) The temperature of the step.
+If a string, the value should be a valid time string, e.g. "1 hour". - temperature (float or string, optional) The temperature of the step.
 If a float, the value is in Kelvin.
-If a string, the value should be a valid temperature string, e.g. "25 oC". - tags (str or list, optional) A string or list of strings indicating the tags associated with the step. - start\time (str or datetime, optional) The start time of the step. - description (str, optional) A description of the step. - direction (str, optional) The direction of the step, e.g. "Charge" or "Discharge" or "Rest".
+If a string, the value should be a valid temperature string, e.g. "25 oC". - tags (str or list, optional) A string or list of strings indicating the tags associated with the step. - datetime (str or datetime, optional) A string or list of strings indicating the tags associated with the step. - description (str, optional) A description of the step.

-basic\repr()
+basic_repr()